12 of My Favorite Amazing European Cities

 Ljubljana, Slovenia

-This European city is charming as hell.
+This European city is so charming.

 It’s small and compact making it easy to get around on foot.